GA-BEWD-2014/BEWD-2014/01_Dev_Workflow/code_alongs/coa_git_in_class.md

 **Instructional Notes:**

--	Encourage students to take notes incase they would like to do this on their o
+-	Encourage students to take notes incase they would like to do this on their own